Man and woman arrested after pensioner mauled to death by dog

 A 52-year-old man and a 49-year-old woman have been arrested on suspicion of possession of a banned breed of dog and owning a dog dangerously out of control.

 The arrested woman is currently in hospital and being treated for an injury sustained by the dog.
+The man has been released on police bail while inquiries continue.

-There is no ongoing risk to the wider community as officers contained and seized the animal to a secure facility, the force said.
+Officers have seized and contained the animal to a secure facility, they said as they reassured the wider community they are not at risk.

 Superintendent Sutherland Lane said: “This was a tragic isolated incident and a full investigation is now under way to establish the circumstances surrounding it.